faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 ---

 ## The insights we gained

-After receiving this feedback, we tested the prototype with a few more people to see if patterns emerged.
-What we discovered was a universal behavior we hadn't anticipated:

 - We successfully solved the problem of user paralysis - participants had clear starting points and began engaging immediately.
 However, the new interface created spatial amnesia - users lost sense of where they were in the journey.